Equilibridix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 12 task prints all possible combinations of two letters except oo

 The 13 task prints a number in two decimal places

+The 14 task converts a number from base 10 t0 16